jdmar3-comp426/a02-simmiagarwal/README.md

 In this assignment, we are going to add Bulma styles to the raw HTML provided in the assignment directory.
 The goal is to use Bulma to improve the way this page looks, all without writing a single line of CSS.

 Since Bulma is a CSS framework, it is essentially one giant pre-written CSS stylesheet.
 In order to start styling our pages with Bulma, we need to first link the HTML to the Bulma CSS.
-Recall from a01 that CSS stylesheets can be linked to HTML documents by adding a special <link> tag inside the <head> of the document.
+Recall from a01 that CSS stylesheets can be linked to HTML documents by adding a special `<link>` tag inside the `<head>` of the document.

-However, this raises an important question: where should we store the giant Bulma CSS stylesheet, and what path do we put in the <link href=""> attribute in order to link to it?
+However, this raises an important question: where should we store the giant Bulma CSS stylesheet, and what path do we put in the `<link href="">` attribute in order to link to it?

 Generally speaking, there are three feasible possibilities:

-1. Download the Bulma CSS file manually, save it in the a02-$YOURGITHUBUSERNAME directory, and <link> to it with a relative path.
+1. Download the Bulma CSS file manually, save it in the `a02-$YOURGITHUBUSERNAME` directory, and `<link>` to it with a relative path.

-2. In the HTML file, <link> directly to an online version of the Bulma CSS file hosted by a Content Delivery Network (CDN).
+2. In the HTML file, `<link>` directly to an online version of the Bulma CSS file hosted by a Content Delivery Network (CDN).

-3. Download the Bulma CSS file as a dependency using npm, and <link> to the downloaded file relatively from node_modules.
+3. Download the Bulma CSS file as a dependency using npm, and `<link>` to the downloaded file relatively from `node_modules`.

 > A Content Delivery Network, or CDN, is a giant network of servers geographically spread across a large region—like the country, the continent, or the world.
 The servers in a CDN work together to deliver website data such as video, images, audio, html, etc. to users as fast and as reliably as possible.
 By spreading out the servers across the world, there is a greater chance that any given user will be geographically close to a CDN server.
 If the closest server in the network responds to a user’s request, it’s likely that the response will arrive even faster.